-So for me, I don’t have a perfectly smooth counter space and most of it is tiles actually.
-So when I’m rolling out dough or my homemade fondant I make sure to use a large silicone mat.
+So for me, I don’t have perfectly smooth counter space and most of it is tiles.
+So when I’m rolling out dough or homemade fondant, I make sure to use a large silicone mat.

 It makes the counter smooth and cleans the fondant or dough clean.
 I prefer it because it is an easy clean up this way.
 Sometimes some decorators use a mat to flip the rolled fondant onto the cake instead of using a rolling to lay the fondant on top.

-Personally I prefer the second way rolling and then placing but at least I have the option lol!
-I use the larger mats for fondant but the smaller mats are great for baking in the oven.
-Oh did I mention the mat is heat resistant you can put a hot pot directly on it and its fine!
+I prefer the second way rolling and then placing but at least I have the option lol!
+I use the larger mats for fondant, but the smaller silicone mats are great for baking in the oven.
+Oh did I mention the mat is heat resistant you can put a hot pot directly on it and its okay!

 8. Dowel/Rolling Pin

-So another great tool is the rolling pin for obvious reasons and some not so obvious like smashing graham cracker crumbs for a cheesecake crust.
+So another great tool is the rolling pin for obvious reasons and some not so evident like smashing graham cracker crumbs for a cheesecake crust.

-The main reason is of course rolling out dough or in our case fondant for covering cakes.
-There are 2 different types I use the one with handles usually aluminum or wood and the dowel like pin that is so smooth actually smooths out the fondant as you’re rolling it out.
+The main reason is, of course, rolling out dough or in our case fondant for covering cakes.
+There are two different types I use the one with handles usually aluminum or wood and the dowel like a pin that is so smoothed out the fondant as you’re rolling it out.